gbdkjs/gbdkjs-site/content/docs/getting-started.md

 If you have [ggbgfx](/docs/ggbgfx) installed you'll be able to modify the graphics files and rebuild the game with your own assets.

-Try editing the file `assets/platformer.png` and copy paste some of the platforms to new locations.
-Remember to keep the tiles on an 8x8 pixel grid, and don't add any platforms above the exit because it *will* break things.
+Try editing the file `assets/screen.png` and running the script `assets/build.sh`.

 ```
 > cd assets